 Manual discovery of all IT assets is a time-consuming, cumbersome, error-prone job.
 And by the time it’s completed, assets may have been changed, added, or removed.
-A tool that automates many IT asset discovery processes is necessary to make the task both cost-effective and comprehensive.
+A tool that automates many discovery processes is necessary to make the task both cost-effective and comprehensive.

 What are existing tools good for?